ALERT from the Backyard Botanist

 Here is the most recent update on Land for Maine's Future as it impacts Brave Boat Headwaters

-Join Tom Wessel, noted ecologist and author of Reading the Forested Landscape on October 8th to explore Brave Boat Headwaters.
+Join Tom Wessels, noted ecologist and author of Reading the Forested Landscape on October 8th to explore Brave Boat Headwaters.
 Tom will be offering guided walks discussing approaches used to interpret this forest's history.
 Times are 9:00am-11:00am and 11:00am-2:00pm and each group is limited to 30 participants.
 Please email Cindy @ firstname.lastname@example.org to reserve your spot today!
-This event is filling up quickly.
 Suggested donation is $10 per person.
 Directions: Route 103, Brave Boat Harbor Road between mailboxes 188-191.
 Check out our new parking lot!
 Carpooling is recommended.
 Sponsored by Kittery Land Trust in partnership with Rice Public Library.
+This event is full!
+Thank you for your interest.

 Sophomore Bridge Building at Norton